 The spice can also help with digestive issues caused by garlic and onion.
 It also has been used to relieve bad breath and a slew of other health issues.
 Combat stinky breath by simply chewing on the seeds then grind up the leftovers (not the ones you chewed on of course) and put them in these fun recipes!

 Almond cake with cardamom and pistachio

 This sugar undergoes little processing, which makes it healthier than white sugar.
 It also has less calories than white sugar and a softer texture.
 Turbinado sugar also goes by the name of "sugar in the raw," but the name Turbinado comes from how it is made.
 The sugar is spun in a turbine and comes out looking like brown sugar and with a taste similar to molasses.
-The ingredient can also be found in Grainful's Madras Curry and Thai Curry.
+The ingredient can also be found in Grainful's Thai Curry.